Blog - 02/01/2026

 Contact Cibes Lift Philippines Inc. today to bust the myths and discover how straightforward and rewarding adding a home elevator to your Filipino home can be.

-Most projects finish within six to twelve weeks from contract to first use, with only one to three weeks of active on-site work.
+A: Most projects are completed within six to twelve weeks from contract signing to first use.
+Actual on-site installation usually takes only one to three weeks.

-Will a home lift look industrial or out of place?
+Q: Will a home lift look industrial or out of place in my home?

-No. Modern Cibes lifts offer customizable cabins with glass, wood, and premium finishes that blend well with Filipino home styles.
+A: No. Modern Cibes Home Lifts offer customizable cabins with glass panels, wood accents, and premium finishes that blend naturally with Filipino home styles.

-Modern screw-driven systems use proven technology designed for long-term reliability, even in the Philippine climate.
+A: No. Modern screw-driven systems use proven technology designed for long-term reliability, even under Philippine climate conditions.

-No. Energy-efficient models consume less power than many common household appliances.
+A: No. Energy-efficient home lift models typically use less power than many common household appliances.

-Most homeowners say they only regret not installing one earlier.
+A: Most homeowners say their only regret is not installing a home lift earlier.

-Installers use protective measures and efficient workflows to keep disruption minimal.
+A: No. Installers follow protective measures and efficient work processes to keep noise, dust, and disruption to a minimum.

-Yes.
-Battery backup systems allow several trips during brownouts.
+A: Yes.
+Battery backup systems allow several lift trips during brownouts, helping maintain access when power is unavailable.

 Learn More: